CVE-2025-24495

 Overview

-A vulnerability identified as CVE-2025-24495 was discovered in Intel Core Ultra Processors' branch prediction unit.
-The vulnerability was disclosed on May 13, 2025, and involves incorrect resource initialization that could potentially lead to information disclosure.
+A security vulnerability (CVE-2025-24495) was discovered in Intel Core Ultra Processors, disclosed on May 13, 2025.
+The vulnerability involves incorrect initialization of resources in the branch prediction unit that could potentially enable information disclosure.
 This security flaw specifically affects Intel Core Ultra Processors and requires local access by an authenticated user to exploit (NVD CVE).

 Technical details